machar94/cpp_concepts/src/templates/README.md

     template argument deduction/substitution failed:
 ```

-If we now add the implementation this overload of sum below then everything
+If we now add this overload of sum below then everything works.
+Now in the above
-works.
-Now in the above code, both calls to sum succeed.
-Specifically in the
+code, both calls to sum succeed.
+Specifically in the case of the second call,
-case of the second call, the compiler will try and substitute `Iter` as `int*`
+the compiler will try and substitute `Iter` as `int*` and fail, but will then
-and fail, but will then move on to the next template which expects a pointer and
-will succeed (SFINAE).
+move on to the next template which expects a pointer and will succeed (SFINAE).

 ```
 template <typename T>